MitchellShiell/test.github.io/README.md

 <img align="right" width="85vw" src="icon-score.png" alt="ego-logo" hspace="30"/>
 </div>

 Advances in next-generation sequencing have drastically increased the velocity and volume of genomic data.
-This has outpaced on-premise computing and storage capacities and propelled researchers to the cloud.
+This has outpaced on-premise computing and storage capacities propelling researchers to the cloud.
 Score is a data transfer service that handles genomic data payloads across geographically distributed cloud storage solutions.

 Score commonly works in tandem with our metadata service, [Song](https://github.com/overture-stack/SONG).
 As Score facilitates object storage in the cloud, Song runs in parallel to validate, assign identifiers, track, and manage the publication and access of genomic and associated metadata.

-Score is used in various initiatives, including the [Cancer Genome Collaboratory](https://cancercollaboratory.org/), which employs Score and [Song](#related-products) to manage nearly 1 petabyte of raw and analyzed data (121,000 files).

 <!--Blockqoute-->